 Butte is a medium-sized city located in the state of Montana.
 With a population of 33,922 people and seven constituent neighborhoods, Butte is the fifth largest community in Montana.
 Butte has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Butte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Butte is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Butte who work in office and administrative support (11.84%), sales jobs (10.95%), and management occupations (8.53%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Butte is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Butte is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Butte who work in office and administrative support (11.89%), sales jobs (9.92%), and management occupations (9.55%).

 The people who call Butte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Butte residents report their race to be White, followed by Native American.
-Important ancestries of people in Butte include German, English, Italian, and Norwegian.
+Important ancestries of people in Butte include German, English, Norwegian, and Italian.

 The most common language spoken in Butte is English.
 Other important languages spoken here include Spanish and German.